ImYusup/Online-rithmschool-Course/README.md

 This repository is my place study in free online course [link] (https://www.rithmschool.com/courses) and My exercises online on [link] (https://repl.it/@PapahArsyad)

-Hoping, I can understand about for thesemoduls moduls :
+Hoping, I can understand about for these moduls :

 1. **JavaScript fundamentals**
 * JavaScript Objects & exercises